-An accounting method for an item of income or deduction generally may be adopted separately for each of the taxpayer's trades or businesses.
+An accounting method for an item of income or deduction may generally be adopted separately for each of the taxpayer's trades or businesses.
 However, in order to be permissible, an accounting method must clearly reflect the taxpayer's income.
-Unless instructed otherwise, the organization generally should use the same accounting method on the Form 990-T and all schedules to report revenue and expenses that it regularly uses to keep its books and records.
+Unless instructed otherwise, the organization should generally use the same accounting method on the Form 990-T and all schedules to report revenue and expenses that it regularly uses to keep its books and records.

 Accounting method change.
-Once a taxpayer, including a tax-exempt entity, adopts an accounting method for federal income tax purposes, the taxpayer generally must request the IRS's consent before it can change its accounting method (even if the year in which the taxpayer seeks to make the change is a year in which it generates only tax-exempt income or is otherwise not taxed on its taxable income).
-In most cases a taxpayer requests consent to change an accounting method by filing Form 3115, Application for Change in Accounting Method.
+Once a taxpayer, including a tax-exempt entity, adopts an accounting method for federal income tax purposes, the taxpayer must generally request the IRS's consent before it can change its accounting method (even if the year in which the taxpayer seeks to make the change is a year in which it generates only tax-exempt income or is otherwise not taxed on its taxable income).
+In most cases, a taxpayer requests consent to change an accounting method by filing Form 3115, Application for Change in Accounting Method.
 See Rev. Proc.
 2015-13, or any successor, for general procedures for obtaining consent to change an accounting method.
+See the Instructions for Form 3115 and Pub.
+538 for more information and exceptions.
+See Rev. Proc.
+2021-34 for additional procedures that may apply for obtaining automatic consent to change methods of accounting for revenue recognition and certain other methods of accounting that may affect the accounting for revenue recognition.
+Also see Rev. Proc.
+2022-09 for additional procedures that may apply for obtaining automatic consent to change certain methods of accounting related to small businesses.

 Depending on the specific accounting method change being requested, the taxpayer may be able to request automatic consent.
-This means that as long as the taxpayer follows the applicable procedures, the taxpayer does not have to wait for formal approval by the IRS before applying the new accounting method.
-See Rev. Proc.
-2019-43, 2019-48 I.R.B.
-1107, or its successor, for a list of accounting method changes that may qualify for automatic consent.
+This means that as long as the taxpayer follows the applicable procedures, the taxpayer does not have to wait for formal approval by the IRS before applying the new accounting method available at Rev. Proc.
+2022-14, for the List of Automatic Changes for 2022; as modified by Rev. Proc.
+2022-23; 2022-18